-This divestiture represents a strategic shift in Complete Solaria's business and qualifies as held for sale and as a discontinued operation as of October 1, 2023.
-Based on the held for sale classification of the assets, the Company has reduced the carrying value of the disposal group to its fair value, less cost to sell and recorded an impairment loss associated with the held for sale intangible assets and goodwill.
-As a result, the Company classified the results of its solar panel business in discontinued operations in its unaudited condensed consolidated statements of operations and comprehensive income (loss) for all periods presented.
-The cash flows related to discontinued operations have been segregated and are included in the unaudited condensed consolidated statements of cash flows for all periods presented.
+This divestiture represented a strategic shift in Complete Solaria's business and qualified as held for sale and as a discontinued operation.
+Based on the held for sale classification of the assets, the Company reduced the carrying value of the disposal group to its fair value, less its cost to sell and recorded an impairment loss associated with the held for sale intangible assets and goodwill.
+As a result, the Company classified the results of its solar panel business in discontinued operations in its unaudited condensed consolidated statements of operations and comprehensive loss for all periods presented.
+The cash flows related to discontinued operations were segregated from continuing operations within the unaudited condensed consolidated statements of cash flows for all periods presented.
 Unless otherwise noted, discussion within the notes to the unaudited condensed consolidated financial statements relates to continuing operations only and excludes the historical activities of the North American panel business.
-See Note 8 - Divestiture for additional information.
+See Note 7 - Divestiture for additional information.

-(d) Liquidity and Going Concern
+(c) Liquidity and Going Concern

 Since inception, the Company has incurred recurring losses and negative cash flows from operations.
-The Company incurred net losses of \$51.0 million and \$73.4 million during the thirteen and thirty-nine weeks ended October 1, 2023, respectively, and net losses of \$4.1 million and \$10.8 million during the three and nine months ended September 30, 2022, respectively, and had an accumulated deficit of \$327.3 million as of October 1, 2023.
-The Company had cash and cash equivalents of \$1.7 million as of October 1, 2023.
+The Company incurred net losses of \$9.6 million and \$23.5 million, during the thirteen-weeks ended March 31, 2024 and April 2, 2023, respectively, and had an accumulated deficit of \$364.5 million and current debt of \$65.2 million as of March 31, 2024.
+The Company had cash and cash equivalents of \$1.8 million as of March 31, 2024.
+The Company believes that its operating losses and negative operating cash flows will continue into the foreseeable future.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.

-These unaudited condensed consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+Management plans to obtain additional funding and restructure its current debt.
 Historically, the Company's activities have been financed through private placements of equity securities, debt and proceeds from the Merger.
-The Company expects to incur significant operating expenses as it continues to grow its business.
-The Company believes that its operating losses and negative operating cash flows will continue into the foreseeable future.
-The Company's history of recurring losses, negative operating cash flows since inception and the need to raise additional funding to meet its obligations and finance its operations raise substantial doubt about the Company's ability to continue as a going concern.
-The Company's ability to continue as a going concern requires that the Company obtains sufficient funding to meet its obligations and finance its operations.
 If the Company is not able to secure adequate additional funding when needed, the Company will need to reevaluate its operating plan and may be forced to make reductions in spending, extend payment terms with suppliers, liquidate assets where possible, or suspend or curtail planned programs or cease operations entirely.
 These actions could materially impact the Company's business, results of operations and future prospects.
 While the Company has been able to raise multiple rounds of financing, there can be no assurance that in the event the Company requires additional financing, such financing will be available on terms that are favorable, or at all.
 Failure to generate sufficient cash flows from operations, raise additional capital or reduce certain discretionary spending would have a material adverse effect on the Company's ability to achieve its intended business objectives.